 - Cool your peanut butter brownies 30 minutes in the pan before cutting.
 Enjoy!

 Recipe yields about 2 dozen 2-inch square gluten-free peanut butter brownies.

 If you’re weary of using mucuna or don’t want to buy it online, leave it out!
 The recipe is just as good without it and you’ll still get the benefits of serotonin from the double-portion of bittersweet chocolate.

 Fun fact: there is about twice as much chocolate in this recipe as in standard brownie recipes.
 Avoid these brownies if you are caffeine sensitive; there is a LOT of chocolate in this batter, which can lead to jitters for those who are sensitive.

-This recipe can be made dairy-free by substituting melted coconut oil for the melted butter.
-That being said, these brownies also pair really nicely with a big glass of milk!
+As noted above, this recipe is gluten free.
+It can also be made dairy-free by substituting melted coconut oil for the melted butter.
+That being said, these brownies pair really nicely with a big glass of milk!
 We also love them in a sundae.
-(A self-care sundae, so-to-speak.)